 Although enemy intelligence services have been using media resources in Western countries for quite a long time to lobby narratives and even interfere in local politics, the information front in Europe became most active with the beginning of Russia’s full-scale invasion of Ukraine.

-At the end of spring and beginning of summer, the story of the Voice of Europe resource hit the top news headlines.
+In late spring and early summer, the story of the Voice of Europe resource hit the top news headlines.
 The new online platform was accused of working for Russia, which even resulted in searches and accusations of espionage among the political establishment of a number of EU countries.

 “According to Spiegel and the Belgian daily De Tijd, investigators in Belgium and France have been searching the offices of the European Parliament in Brussels and Strasbourg since this morning.
 The raids are related to the case surrounding the pro-Russian news portal Voice of Europe, which is said to be at the center of a Russian influence operation,” German publication Spiegel reported.